ibm-cloud-docs/openwhisk/openwhisk_actions.md

       "msg": "Hello from arbitrary C program!"
   }
   ```
-  {: codeblock}
+  {: screen}

   To update the Docker Action, run `buildAndPush.sh` to upload the latest image to Docker Hub.
 This allows the system to pull your new Docker image the next time it runs the code for your action.
 If there are no warm containers, new invocations use the new Docker image.
-However, if there is a warm container that uses a previous version of your Docker image, any new invocations continue to use that image unless you run `wsk action update`.
+However, if there is a warm container that uses a previous version of your Docker image, any new invocations continue to use that image unless you run `bx wsk action update`.
 This indicates to the system, that for new invocations, to execute a docker pull to get your new Docker image.

+  **Upload latest image to Docker Hub:**
   ```
   ./buildAndPush.sh janesmith/blackboxdemo
   ```
   {: pre}

+  **Update the Action so that new invocations begin using the new image:***
   ```
   bx wsk action update example --docker janesmith/blackboxdemo
   ```
   {: pre}

-  You can find more information about creating Docker Actions in the [References](./openwhisk_reference.html#openwhisk_ref_docker) section.
+  You can find more information about creating Docker actions in the [References](./openwhisk_reference.html#openwhisk_ref_docker) section.

   The previous version of the CLI supported `--docker` without a parameter and the image name was a positional argument.
 In order to allow Docker Actions to accept initialization data via a (zip) file, normalize the user experience for Docker Actions so that a positional argument, if present, must be a file (for example, a zip file) instead.
 The image name must be specified following the `--docker` option.
 Thanks to user feedback, the `--native` argument is included as shorthand for `--docker openwhisk/dockerskeleton`, so that executables that run inside the standard Docker action SDK are more convenient to create and deploy.

   For example, this tutorial creates a binary executable inside the container located at `/action/exec`.
-If you copy this file to your local file system and zip it into `exec.zip`, then you can use the following commands to create a docker action that receives the executable as initialization data.
+If you copy this file to your local file system and zip it into `exec.zip`, then you can use the following commands to create a Docker action that receives the executable as initialization data.

+  **Create action from zip file:**
   ```
   bx wsk action create example exec.zip --native
   ```